 Loneliness may not end with death.
-Only in the Lisbon area, the number of social funerals accompanied by “Irmandade São Roque” reaches hundreds of cases.
-From homeless people to others in which no one claims their bodies, remains a sober and dignified funeral.
-Following some of these ceremonies floods anyone with a sea of questions.
-Cities grow and in parallel many issues seem to remain unanswered.
-“Bury the dead” is a human act.
+In Lisbon alone the number of welfare funerals accompanied by Irmandade São Roque reaches the hundreds.
+From homeless people to unclaimed bodies, the funerals are sober and dignified.
+During some of these ceremonies the priest floods anyone present with a sea of questions about deceased.
+Cities grow, but despite growth many issues seem to remain unanswered.
+Bury the dead is an act of human compassion and dignity.
 A flower, a few words and a huge weight in the eyes of those who watch.
-According to the Brotherhood, “The reasons for adherence vary from chaperone to chaperone, there is always a common point that unites us all, a gesture of compassion, of tenderness, to the one who, at the end of his earthly life, lacked the human warmth of family, friends and of the acquaintances.”
+According to Irmandade São Roque, “The reasons for adherence vary from chaperone to chaperone, there is always a common point that unites us all, a gesture of compassion, of tenderness, to the one who, at the end of his earthly life, lacked the human warmth of family, friends and of the acquaintances.”

 I remember a question from the priest at one particular funeral: “Does anyone know if this sister was baptized?”
 The answer was silence and with it thousands of questions that lie under the surface.